 Homework Policy

-There will be a total of ten homework assignments in CS 307.
+There will be a total of eleven homework assignments in CS 307.
 Homework assignments are administered through PrairieLearn.
-These homework assignments will serve as practice for the quizzes.
+These homework assignments will serve as practice for the exams.

-To access the course’s PrairieLearn content, simply navigate to prairielearn.org and add the Fall 2024 version of the course.
+To access CS 307’s PrairieLearn content, simply navigate to prairielearn.org and add the course.

 Question Types